 Depending on your employer’s program policy, benefit accounts can have different rules on whether balances expire if you don’t spend them by a certain date, or whether they roll over until they reach a maximum balance.

-For example, imagine that you have a benefit where you receive $30 on the first day of each month.
-If you’ve spent $20 so far this month, you have a $10 balance remaining.
-If the benefit has a monthly expiring balance, on the first day of the next month when you get your $30, you lose the $10 you didn’t use and your balance will be $30.
+You have a benefit that provides you with $30 on the first day of each month.
+If you've spent $20 so far this month, you'll have a remaining balance of $10.
+If the benefit has a monthly expiration, any unused balance will not roll over.
+On the first day of the next month, you'll receive another $30, and the unused $10 from the previous month will be lost, leaving you with a new balance of $30.

 Benefits with maximum balances do allow unused balances to roll over when you get your next deposit, until you reach a maximum balance set by your employer.